Random Forests for time-fixed and time-dependent predictors: The DynForest R package: DynForest principle

 \subsubsection{Variable importance}

 }

 The variable importance (VIMP) measures the loss of predictive performance (Hemant Ishwaran et al. 2008) when removing the link between a predictor and the outcome.
-The link is removed by permuting the predictor values at the subject level for time-fixed predictors or at observation level for time-dependent predictors, in the OOB samples.
+The link is removed by permuting the predictor values at the subject level for time-fixed predictors or at observation level for time-dependent predictors.
 A large VIMP value indicates a good prediction ability for the predictor.

 However, in case of correlated predictors, the VIMP may not properly quantify the variable importance (Gregorutti, Michel, and Saint-Pierre 2017) as the information of the predictor may still be present.
-To better handle situations with highly correlated predictors, the grouped variable importance (gVIMP) can be computed.
+To better handle situations with highly correlated predictors, the grouped variable importance (gVIMP) can be computed indirectly.
 It consists in simultaneously evaluate the importance of a group of predictors defined by the user.
 The computation is the same as for the VIMP except the permutation is performed simultaneously on all the predictors of the group.
 A large gVIMP value indicates a good prediction ability for the group of predictors.

 \hypertarget{minimal-depth}{